odubno/gauss-naive-bayes/README.md

 # Overview
 We will be using Naive Bayes and the Gaussian Distribution (Normal Distribution) to build a classifier in Python from scratch.

-The Gauss Naive Bayes Classifier will beable to run on four classic data sets:
+The Gauss Naive Bayes Classifier will be able to run on four classic data sets:

 * [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data)
 * [diabetes](https://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.data)